smithfarm/ceph-auto-aws/README.rst

 VPC configuration
 -----------------

-If you are setting up a VPC for the first time, ``ho probe-vpc`` will create it for you, provided the ``vpc`` stanza (inside the ``aws.yaml`` file in the current working directory) looks like this::
+If you are setting up a VPC for the first time, ``ho probe vpc`` will create it for you, provided the ``vpc`` stanza (inside the ``aws.yaml`` file in the current working directory) looks like this::